Salman Taseer murder: Mumtaz Qadri sentenced to death

-Qadri was part of Mr Taseer's protection team but opened fire on the governor as he was about to get into his car in the capital, Islamabad, on 4 January.'Not unlawful'
+Qadri was part of Mr Taseer's protection team but opened fire on the governor as he was about to get into his car in the capital, Islamabad, on 4 January.

 The trial was held at the high-security Adiyala prison in Rawalpindi and was closed to the media.

 "The court announced the death sentence for him," defence lawyer Shuja-ur-Rehman told AFP news agency.

 "My client's morale was very high", another defence lawyer Tariq Muhammad Dhamial told the BBC.